Scottish Episcopal Church History

 1876 Further revision of the Code of Canons takes place at a General Synod in Edinburgh.
 Among the provisions is the establishing of The Representative Church Council, giving laity a voice, along with bishops and clergy, in the governance of the church’s finances and administration.
 It remains the Church’s administrative body until the creation of the present General Synod structure in 1982.
 There are forty-seven Canons in the 1876 Code.

 1878 Pope Leo XIII restores the Scottish hierarchy of the Roman Catholic Church.
 Bishops are appointed to cover some of the ancient dioceses (with new dioceses of Motherwell and Paisley being added in 1948).
-During the years of persecution a hidden network of priests had ministered in Scotland but only in a few areas, such as the Western Isles and some Highland glens, were Roman Catholics a significant percentage of the population.
+During the years of persecution a hidden network of priests and bishops ministered in Scotland but only in a few areas, such as parts of the Western Isles and some Highland glens, were Roman Catholics a significant percentage of the population.
 This changed with 19th century immigration from Ireland into the west of Scotland and this, together with freedom from persecution and growing confidence, contributed to the Pope’s decision – eighteen years after a similar restoration in England.

 1886 The increasingly frail Robert Eden resigns after twenty-four years as Primus.
 He becomes priest of the Chapel of the Holy Spirit (now Saint Michael and All Angels) in Inverness, a church founded in 1877 to minister to the poor of the town.
 Bishop Eden dies within a few months.